UpenderV/PredictionOfBankDataMarketing/README.md

 Logisitic Regression and SVM Model are predicting the target variable with the accuracy near to 90 % in the both the scenarios .

+Based on the Results and outputs Job,Duration,Bank Rate , Consi index are important features which effecting the predicitng the outcome. other than above Market Campaign and Season wise and customer wise offerings will give best outputs to the Bank.